rust-skia/rust-skia/README.md

 ## Building

-If the target platform or feature configuration is not available as a prebuilt binary, skia-bindings' `build.rs` will try to build Skia and the generate the Rust bindings.
+If the target platform or feature configuration is not available as a prebuilt binary, skia-bindings' `build.rs` will try to build Skia and generate the Rust bindings.

 To prepare for that, **LLVM** and **Python 2** are needed: